 19. Sensitive Data Exposure

-• Impact: Includes unencrypted passwords, credit card numbers, or personal information being exposed.
+Impact: This involves the risk of exposing unencrypted passwords, credit card details, or personal information.

 20. Broken Access Control

-• Examples: Accessing another user’s records by modifying a URL parameter.
+Examples: For instance, someone might access another user's records just by tweaking a URL parameter.

 Vulnerability Types